 These ToRs are related to the execution of 'Output 1.3. of Child project 1.1: Long term POPs reduction through pilot activities on new POPs alternatives', under the responsibility of SCP/RAC, which seeks to demonstrate the practical replacement of new POPs through the adoption of environmentally sound alternatives in Mediterranean countries.
-The first phase of the programme will beneficiate Lebanon, Morocco and Tunisia.
+The first phase of the programme will beneficiate to Lebanon, Morocco and Tunisia.

-Prevention of the new POPs identified in the Stockholm Convention National Implementation Plans (NIPs) will be focused on the following chemicals and sectors:
+In the case of Morocco, the prevention of the new POPs identified in the Stockholm Convention National Implementation Plans (NIPs) will be focused on the following chemicals and sectors:

 - PFOS will target Civil Defence and public firefighting organizations, as these are the single largest users of PFOS foams; and also due to the direct application of large volumes of foams directly onto soil and surface waters.
 While the gas & oil, and restaurant extinguishers sectors also import large volumes of PFOS, and may discharge unused foams directly to sewers, these are more dispersed among multiple users and not cost effective for a first pilot project to address. - HBCD will target importers of EPS/XPS pellet and manufacturers of EPS/XPS insulation panels and architects, engineers, financiers and standard setting and procurement bodies who may have a role in setting specifications for building developments.
-Users in the building sector were prioritized over textiles in vehicles, because of a more limited number of users in the building sector, compared to textiles that are in every imported-in service vehicles, trucks, etc. - SCCP will target the whole sector of PVC production in Lebanon, which is known to use large quantities of chlorinated paraffins, while data is scarce for other SCCP priority sectors such as paints and sealants, metal working fluids, lubricants and rubber.
-Secondly, the Ministry prioritizes this sector due to the high potential health impact for food-and water contact and medical applications such as PVC containers, PVC piping and PVC medical devices due to exposure to CPs.
+Users in the building sector were prioritized over textiles in vehicles, because of a more limited number of users in the building sector, compared to textiles that are in every imported-in service vehicles, trucks, etc.